Polio on the Brink

 March 01, 2011 | By Bill Gates

 Polio, once a worldwide scourge, threatens to make a comeback unless all countries do their part to eliminate it.
-As co-chair of the Bill & Melinda Gates Foundation, Bill warns that eradication is tantalizingly close but funding to fight the disease still falls short.
+Eradication is tantalizingly close but funding to fight the disease still falls short.

 Aid for the poorest has already achieved a lot.
 For example, because of donors’ generosity, we are on the threshold of ending polio once and for all.